artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 Add rights to a Digital object
 ------------------------------

-1. If you have a digital object (e.g., JPEG, PDF, MP3 etc.) associated with an archival description, you can apply Rights information to a single digital object and / or its master, representation and thumbnail versions.
+1. If you have a :term:`digital object` (e.g., JPEG, PDF, MP3 etc.) associated
+   with an :term:`archival description`, you can apply Rights information to a single digital object and / or its master, representation and thumbnail versions.
+For more information on adding digital objects to archival descriptions, see: :ref:`upload-digital-object`.

-2. After you have imported or linked a digital object to an archival description click on the digital object metadata area to edit (note: do not click on the edit button in the button block).
+2. After you have imported or linked a :term:`digital object` to an :term:`archival description`, click on the digital object metadata :term:`information area` header to edit (note: do not click on the edit button in the button block).

-3. AtoM will open the Edit digital object page and present the Master, Reference and Thumbnail versions of the digital object.
+3. AtoM will open the digital object :term:`edit page` and present the :term:`Master <master digital object>`, :term:`Reference <reference display copy>` and :term:`Thumbnail` versions of the :term:`digital object`.
 Each version has its own Rights records module.
    To access the :term:`rights record` for each version, you must click on the "Add new" button and the :term:`rights record` dialogue box will pop up.

   .. figure:: images/digitalobject-rights.*
    :align: right
-   :figwidth: 50%
+   :figwidth: 40%
    :width: 100%
    :alt: View rights record dialogue box in Edit digital object page